reidrac/jtc/README.rst

 About the language (jt)
 -----------------------

-It's a toy language and I don't think it's useful for anything, specially because I bet the compiled programs will leak memory (although it might not).
+It's a toy language and I don't think it's useful for anything.

 The program entry point is a function, defined with **def**::